 Alongside the mastery approach, we ensure that reasoning is at the core of every lesson.
 The children know they need to explain why their answer is correct and how they worked it out.
 After we are certain that they have truly mastered a concept, the children then apply their knowledge to problem solving activities.

 Early Years Foundation Stage

-Work undertaken within the Foundation stage is guided by the requirements and recommendations set out in the Early Years document.
-All children are given ample opportunity to develop their understanding of mathematics.
-Lessons in the early years follow a similar approach and use concrete and pictorial representations to develop an understanding of mathematics.
-Children are encouraged to use, enjoy, explore, practice and talk confidently about mathematics using reasoning.
-The children are exposed to rich problems using the nrich site that is focused for early years development and use practical resources like Numicon, ten frames and other concrete material to master key concepts.
+Children in the Foundation Stage are taught in a systematic way using Can Do Maths resources to support the Teaching and Learning of Maths.
+There is a significant emphasis on concrete and pictorial representations used to develop an understanding of Mathematics.
+Children are encouraged to use, enjoy, explore, practice and talk confidently about Mathematics using reasoning.
+The children are exposed to practical resources like Numicon, ten frames and other concrete material to master key concepts.